lvl99/blockpress/ACF_NOTES.md

     layout/block.
 I wish I could define a single block and have its instance be shared between any other entity that wants to use it (it would make the configuration object smaller too).
   - I wish flexible content editing form in the backend would support tab layout fields.
+  - I wish I could assign a value to display for a collapsed layout, much like one can with the repeater field